 - Increased pain

-- Goose bumps on the skin, chills or sweating
+- Goosebumps on the skin, chills, or sweating

 - Stomach cramps

-- Nausea, vomiting or diarrhea
+- Nausea, vomiting, or diarrhea

-Detox patients can be given medications that are used to stabilize them, so they will not experience the severity of the withdrawal symptoms.
-According to SAMHSA, the most commonly used medications for opioid detox are methadone, buprenorphine and Naltrexone.[6]
-It should be noted, the stabilization process may take up to a few weeks.
+Detox patients can receive medications to help stabilize them, so they will not experience the severity of the withdrawal symptoms.
+Methadone, buprenorphine, and Naltrexone are the most common opioid detox medications.

 - What should I bring?

-- How long is the detox process expected to last?
+- How long will detox last?

 - What withdrawal symptoms should I expect?

-- What will you do to minimize withdrawal symptoms?
+- How you will minimize withdrawal symptoms?

 - What, if any, medications will I need to take?